Dodgers’ Seager goes on IL with strained hamstring

 The Dodgers say he had an MRI that revealed a strain less severe than initially believed.

+“I was just talking to him today and the thing that’s disappointing and disheartening for him is that there were no signs of this,” manager Dave Roberts said.
+“So, as far as fatigue, soreness, any type of strain a little bit before that to kind of give a heads-up.
+But I think it was kind of out of the blue.”

-The injury couldn’t have come at a worse time for Seager, who had a season-high, nine-game hitting streak during which he was batting .459 with seven doubles, one home run and nine RBIs.
+The injury couldn’t have come at a worse time for Seager, who had a season-best, nine-game hitting streak during which he was batting .459 with seven doubles, one home run and nine RBIs.

 For the season, the 25-year-old infielder is batting .278 with 21 doubles, eight homers and 38 RBIs.